mdazfar2/python-for-devops/README.md

 Welcome to the Python for DevOps repository, where coding meets deployment magic! 🚀

 ## What's Inside
-**Automation Alchemy:** Learn how Python scripts can perform the heavy lifting, automating mundane tasks and leaving you with more time for innovation..
+**Automation Alchemy:** Learn how Python scripts can perform the heavy lifting, automating mundane tasks and leaving you with more time for innovation.

 **Infrastructure as Code (IaC):** Discover the art of managing and provisioning infrastructure seamlessly using Python, making your deployment processes a breeze.